spsforks/SCons-scons-wiki/DeveloperGuide/MercurialWorkflows.md

 ```
 , to ensure that your new changes and commits will be as close as possible to the mainline development.
 Thank you.

-For SCons maintainers' side of the mercurial workflow, see [DeveloperGuide/AcceptingPullRequests](DeveloperGuide/AcceptingPullRequests).
+For SCons maintainers' side of the mercurial workflow, see [AcceptingPullRequests](AcceptingPullRequests).